jessepav/lacygoill-wiki-backup/vim/mapping.md

 Workarounds:

-Use gVim,  Nvim, or a terminal  which supports the modifyOtherKeys  feature (and make sure it's enabled).
+Use gVim or a terminal which supports the modifyOtherKeys feature (and make sure it's enabled).

 Or press `C-v` to suppress mappings: